 2 tablespoons unsalted butter (may substitute vegan butter, such as Earth Balance)

-1 1/2 ounces Stilton cheese, Gorgonzola cheese or another blue cheese, crumbled (optional; may substitute goat cheese or feta)
+1 1/2 ounces Stilton, Gorgonzola or another blue cheese, crumbled (optional; may substitute goat cheese or feta)

 Preheat the oven to 400 degrees with the racks in the upper and lower thirds.
 Line two large rimmed baking sheets with parchment paper.